 Well, overhaul it was.
 Since that meant adding a new soundboard, I would take the opportunity to add Paua inlay, clean up the inside of the box, do a proper neck reset, add a new fingerboard, add a new bridge, and completely re-bind the guitar - this Guild was getting the works!

 My new (old) 12 string:

-Once the F-512 was back in my hands, I fitted it with an L.R Baggs Anthem pickup and played the guitar for about a year before growing dissatisfied with the fingerboard, both mechanically and aesthetically.
-The new fingerboard had a tight 12″ radius and was fitted with nickel fretwire (just as it was supposed to).
-I determined to refret the guitar, altering the radius to a combination of the rounder 12″ at the first fret and graduating to a flatter 20″ as I moved toward the bridge, an approach referred to as a compound radius.
-I refretted the guitar with EVO Gold fretwire (a super-hard material and tough on my tools, but really pretty stuff!).
-I made a new bone nut and saddle and adjusted the action as low as I could get it for my style of playing.
-Ahh, just right!
+I installed an L.R Baggs Anthem pickup and performed with the guitar for about a year.
+I had grown dissatisfied with my (one year-old) fretboard, both mechanically and aesthetically.
+It featured a tight 12″ radius and was fitted with nickel fretwire.
+I wanted to alter the radius to a combination of the rounder 12″ at the first fret and graduating to a flatter 20″ as I moved toward the bridge, an approach referred to as a compound radius.
+I re-fretted the guitar with EVO Gold fretwire (a super-hard material and tough on my tools, but really pretty stuff).
+Having now changed both the radius and fretwire, I fashioned a brand new bone nut and saddle and adjusted the action as low as I could get it for my style of playing.

 Before (nickel frets on a 12″ radius):

 After (gold frets on a 12/20″ compound radius):